 Resolution

 Should recovery actions be insufficient to mitigate stress faced by an FI or FMI, the firm’s resolution authority could place the FI or FMI into resolution.
 At the point of entering resolution, the FI or FMI would be deemed “non-viable.”
-Through the resolution process, the resolution authority would seek to maintain functions that are critical to the economy and return the firm to viability, or liquidate the firm in an orderly fashion.5 ELA could serve as a source of temporary public sector liquidity to support the broader efforts of authorities to conduct an orderly resolution of the firm.
+Through the resolution process, the resolution authority would seek to maintain functions that are critical to the economy and return the firm to viability.5 ELA could serve as a source of temporary public sector liquidity to support the broader efforts of authorities to return the firm to viability but is not intended to support payout and liquidation.

 In both recovery and resolution, the Bank retains its discretion to provide ELA.